 How does a student disciplinary record affect my student’s application to graduate school?

 Some graduate applications ask for information regarding a student’s criminal or disciplinary history, so be sure to carefully read what the application is asking.
 Your student should be honest about his or her disciplinary history.
-On occasion, universities will contact our office to verify the information your student has provided on his or her application.
-Most applications include this waiver in the fine print and by signing the application the student is typically granting you access to their disciplinary records.
+On occasion, universities will contact our office to verify the information your student has provided on their application.
+Most applications include this waiver in the fine print and by signing the application the student is typically granting access to their disciplinary records.

 Can our family lawyer be involved?

-Attorneys and non-attorney advocates are allowed to be present during certain steps in the disciplinary process.
-Specifically, students going through the formal resolution process (University Conduct Board or Sexual Misconduct Hearing Board) and are also subject of pending criminal charges have the right to be accompanied by an attorney.
+Attorneys and non-attorney advisors are allowed to be present during certain steps in the disciplinary process.
+Specifically, students going through the Formal Resolution process (University Conduct Board or Administrative Hearing Board), and are also subject of pending criminal charges have the right to be accompanied by an attorney.
 The attorney may act as the student’s “Advisor” and may fully participate only to the extent afforded to the student they represent.
-Attorney and non-attorney advocates may participate in Student Conduct Board Hearings, but may only act as a support individual.
-For further information regarding the role of attorneys in the disciplinary process please refer to Article I, 1.01, and Article VI, 6.081.
+Attorney and non-attorney advisors may participate in Student Conduct Board Hearings, but may only act as a support individual.
+For further information regarding the role of attorneys in the disciplinary process please refer to Article I, 1.01, and Article VII, 7.04.

 What if my student is not satisfied with the outcome?